Hymnbooks of the Church of Scotland

 Decisions concerning the conduct of public worship in the Church of Scotland are entirely at the discretion of the parish minister.
 As a result, a wide variety of musical resources are used.
 However, at various times in its history, the General Assembly has commissioned volumes of psalms and hymns for use by congregations.

 Scottish Psalter (1564)

+The Scottish Psalter of 1564 was based on the first Anglo-Genevan Psalter which had been used by John Knox's congregation.
+The Scottish Psalter contained most of the tunes of the Anglo-Genevan Psalter and it was completed on the same principles to contain all 150 psalms.
+Neither of these included hymns.
+The text of this Psalter expresses the spirit of the original without undue pains to render the text literally.
+While only the melodies of the tunes were printed, part singing was certainly known, as there is a record of a four-part rendition of Psalm 124 being sung to welcome John Durie back to Edinburgh from exile in 1582.
+There were 30 metres in all: ninety-eight psalms were set to common metre, 10 to long metre, 6 to short metre and 4 to long metre (6 lines), and there were 26 metres for the other 32 psalms.
+Some editions of this Psalter printed in 1575 or later included up to 10 other pieces, but these were probably only intended for devotional purposes.
+Duguid has shown that the Scottish General Assembly closely guarded psalm publishing and had previously disciplined printers for editing the psalms (as had also been done in Calvin's Geneva).

 The 1564 edition went through many changes that culminated with the 1635 version.
 Edited by Edward Millar, the 1635 Scottish Psalter included the very best of the psalm settings for the Sternhold and Hopkins psalms.
 This included four-part homophonic settings of many of the psalms (those texts that did not have a proper melody were assigned a melody from another psalm), several more complicated or polyphonic psalm settings (also known as Psalms in Reports), and settings of many of the so-called Common Tunes that had come to be used in the seventeenth century.